nautilus-fuzz/nautilus/README.md

 ## Examples

 Here, we use python to generate a grammar for valid xml-like inputs.
-Notice the use of a script rule to ensure the the opening and closing tags match.
+Notice the use of a script rule to ensure the opening and closing tags match.

 ```python